-Last time I visited London I was on my way to live in India for the summer to work on a tv show, with about 10 hours to spare on our layover my best friend Laine and I made the best of it and had just enough time to see Buckingham palace, have a beer at a pub, and buy a pair of English pants!
+Last time I visited London I was on my way to live in India for the summer to work on a tv show, with about 10 hours to spare on a layover….

 Since then, it has been my dream to go back and see more of what London has to offer.
 Luckily my brother and sister in law live there and it gave me the perfect opportunity to go and spend some time with them and do London things!